eBay/retriever/README.md

 **Arguments**

-- `logger` (Object): A logger object containing the function `warn`.
-This function will be called with the following parameters:
+- `logger` (Object): A logger object containing the functions `debug` and `warn`.
+These functions will be called with the following parameters:
 `messageFormat`, `eventType`, `lookupPath`, `defaultValue`.

 For example, a type mismatch warning, the parameters might look like this: